2013–2014 Cambodian protests: Aftermath and agreement

-International condemnation and criticism
+International reactions

 The United Nations and U.S. State Department have condemned the violence.
 U.S. Congressman Ed Royce called for Prime Minister Hun Sen to step down, saying 'It's time for Hun Sen to end his three-decade grip on power and step down'.
 In front of the White House, more than 500 Cambodian Americans gather to stage protest, seeking aid from the United States government.
 They have also demanded the release of the 23 imprisoned on January 3 during the police crackdown.
 UN rights envoy to Cambodia Surya Subedi visited Cambodia and met with Prime Minister Hun Sen.

 On 29 January, opposition leader Sam Rainsy went to Geneva where the UN Human Rights Council was reviewing Cambodia's rights record during the second cycle of the Universal Periodic Review of Cambodia.

 The European Union, Australia, Germany, Poland, Japan, and Thailand have all expressed concerns and worries about human rights in Cambodia.
 Human Rights Watch called for UN to pressure the Cambodian government.